umputun/tg-spam/README.md

 However, if users want to update spam/ham dynamic samples, they should call the corresponding endpoint `/update/<spam|ham>`.
 On the other hand, updating the approved users list is a part of the `/check` api call, so user doesn't need to call it separately.
 In case if the list of approved users should be managed by the client application, it is possible to call `/users` endpoints directly.

 Generally, this is a very basic server, but should be sufficient for most use cases.
 If a user needs more functionality, it is possible to run the bot [as a library](#using-tg-spam-as-a-library) and implement custom logic on top of it.

+### WEB UI for tg-spam

+If webapi server enabled (see [Running with webapi server](#running-with-webapi-server) section above), the bot will serve a simple web UI on the root path.
+It is a basic UI to check a message for spam, manage samples and handle approved users.
+It is protected by basic auth the same way as webapi server.

 ## Example of docker-compose.yml